 Do you want to know whether your food is free range or factory farmed?
 We are campaigning for full and honest food labelling, including method of production.

 To provide transparent information to consumers, food from all animals should be labelled.
 If labelling is voluntary, it’s likely that only products farmed to good standards of animal welfare will be labelled.
 To ensure that intensively reared meat is labelled too, it is necessary to expand the principle of mandatory method of production labelling already applied to (whole, class A) laying hens’ eggs to all other egg, meat and dairy products.

 First came the egg…

 In 2013, the EU agreed method production/method of catch labelling of fish which defines how and where the fish were caught.
 The new rules will mean that labels must contain the gear type used to catch the fish, along with a clearer, more specific catch area.
-This is an important another step towards our overall goal of mandatory method of production labelling for all meat and dairy products giving the consumer the tools to make informed decisions on their purchasing choices.
+This is another important step towards our overall goal of mandatory method of production labelling for all meat and dairy products giving the consumer the tools to make informed decisions on their purchasing choices.

 What we are doing: Labelling Matters

 We are working for method of production labelling, in partnership with RSPCA, World Society for the Protection of Animals (WSPA), and Soil Association.
 Together we are working across the EU to demand change.

 We know that more than 80% of the animals raised in the EU each year are factory farmed.
 These inhumane farming practices are hidden behind closed doors, out of the public view.
 Consumers want to be able to choose foods that are better for animal welfare.